Alexander-556/PowerShellScripts/README.md

 Examples Include:

+- `./RenderPowerShellBanner`:
-- `./Build-PowerShellBanner`: Renders a ASCII art of PowerShell in different fonts and a scanner-style animation
+  Renders a ASCII art of PowerShell in different fonts and a scanner-style animation.
-- Show-Triangle: Prints an expanding triangle row by row
-- Show-Spiner: Displays a small ASCII spiner that just spins!
+- `./ShowShapes`:
+  Prints different shapes on to the terminal screen, including rectangle, triangle, cake, and spiner, etc.

 More fun and visual terminal scripts on the way!